Hapyr/Epos4-on-zephyr/README.md

 for certain changes, the >build< folder must be deleted before the build.
 You can read more about this in the zephyr docs.
 So far the board `stm32f4_disco` was used in the project

-## Plotter with virtual environment
+## Plotter
-The plotter can be used to plot data that is sent from the controller to the pc via uart.
+The plotter makes it possible to display and evaluate the data sent via CAN to the microcontroller via uart on the PC.
+The data can be displayed graphically or written to files.
+This allows e.g. a parameter identification.

+### Virtual environment
 If necessary, the virtual environment must be started first.

     source venv/bin/activate
 then the plotter can be started with:

-    python3 pythonploter2.py
+    python3 plotter.py

 ## Device trees
 Information about the board and its hardware can be changed and learned via the Zephyr device trees.